A Berry-Esseen bound with applications to vertex degree counts in the Erd\H{o}s-R\'{e}nyi random graph: Introduction

-In general, when $Y_n$ is a given sum of nontrivial exchangeable indicators, Lemma \ref{sblem} below says, essentially, that to construct a variable $Y_n^s$ with the $Y_n$-size bias distribution, one chooses an indicator uniformly and sets it to one if it was not so already, and then `adjusts' the remaining indicators, if necessary, to have their original distribution given that the selected indicator is one.
-Applying Lemma \ref{sblem} when $Y_n$ counts the number of vertices of degree $d$ in $G_n$ results in the construction of \cite{Barbour92}, where nothing is changed if a uniformly chosen vertex already has degree $d$, and otherwise edges to the chosen vertex are added if the vertex has degree less than $d$, or removed if it has degree in excess of $d$.
+In our application the parameter $\theta$ lies in a subset $\Theta_n$ of the real numbers $\mathbb{R}$ and interest centers on the distributions of the nonnegative random variables $Y_n$ counting the number of degree $d \in\mathbb{N}$ vertices of the Erd\H{o}s--R\'enyi random graph~$G_n$.
+For sums of exchangeable indicator variables such as $Y_n$, Lemma \ref {sblem} below says, essentially, that to construct a variable $Y_n^s$ with the $Y_n$-size bias distribution, one chooses an indicator uniformly and sets it to one if it was not so already, and then ``adjusts'' the remaining indicators, if necessary, to have their original distribution given that the selected indicator is one.
+Applying Lemma~\ref{sblem} when $Y_n$ counts the number of vertices in $G_n$ having degree $d$ results in the construction of \citet {Barbour92}, where nothing is changed if a uniformly chosen vertex already has degree $d$, and otherwise edges to the chosen vertex are added if the vertex has degree less than $d$, or removed if it has degree in excess of $d$.
 As it is possible that the chosen vertex has, say, $n-1$ edges, the resulting coupling fails to be bounded in $n$.
 Nevertheless, when there is only a small probability that a very large number of edges will need to be added or removed, the coupling can be controlled using moments on bounds $K_n$ that satisfy $|Y_n^s-Y_n| \le K_n$.

 After coupling, the second ingredient in our method has an inductive flavor.
-We construct a variable $V_n$ such that its distribution, conditional on a collection $J_n$ of random elements, is that of $Y_n$, reduced in size by some `small' amount $L_n$, with parameter $\psi_{n,\theta}$ `close' to the original $\theta$.
-Formally, we require that \bea _\theta(V_n|J_n)={\cal L}_{\psi_{n,\theta}}(Y_{n-L_n}) \ena hold on an event where the size of $L_n$ is controlled, and that a bound $B_n$ on the absolute difference $|Y_n-V_n|$ not be `too large.'
+We construct a variable $V_n$ such that its distribution, conditional on a collection $J_n$ of random elements, is that of $Y_n$ reduced in size by some ``small'' amount $L_n$, with parameter $\psi _{n,\theta}$ ``close'' to the original $\theta$.
+Formally, we require that

+hold on an event where the size of $L_n$ is controlled, and that a bound $B_n$ on the absolute difference $|Y_n-V_n|$ not be ``too large.''
 As bounds to the normal for $Y_n$ can be expressed in terms of quantities that include bounds to the normal for reduced versions of the same problem, a recursive inequality for the sought after bound can be produced.